Pet World offers pets for busy people and even those with limited space. Below are a few of our favorite low maintenance pets!

 Fun Facts about Finches: Finches are the largest family of birds yet include some of the smallest birds on Earth!

-Fish - Bettas and Dwarf Frogs
+Aquatics - Bettas and Dwarf Frogs

 Fun Fact about Bettas: Betta fish are believed to be named after an ancient tribe of Asian warriors called the "Bettah" because of their tendency to fight!

 Completely aquatic frogs, Dwarf Frogs are truly unique pets!
 Like Betta fish, these frogs are easily kept in small covered spaces but since they come up to the surface to breathe they might jump out of an uncovered home!
 They can be kept with or without a filter but a small filter will reduce the frequency of water changes.
 They eat thawed blood worms (purchased frozen) and sinking frog pellets.
 Dwarf frogs only get about an inch and a half long unlike their cousins the African Clawed frogs who grow up to five inches in length!

 Fun Facts about Dwarf Frogs: As they grow, aquatic frogs shed their skin just like reptiles!& It comes off transparent white and frogs will often seem distressed (very much like trying to take off a shirt that’s too tight) as they wiggle around to remove it!
 Also, don't be alarmed, but they often eat their old skin for its valuable nutrients!

 Reptiles and Arachnids - Leopard Geckos, Snakes and Tarantulas!